 Buy it here (Rs 24,300) by Limerick By Abirr N’ Nanki

-A classic combination of pink and yellow, this georgette foil printed saree with yellow border along with lace detail is paired with rani pink foil printed raised neckline blouse in georgette.
-The highlight, without a doubt, are the bell sleeves!
+A classic combination of pink and yellow, this georgette foil printed saree with a yellow border along with lace detail is paired with rani pink foil printed raised neckline blouse in georgette.
+The highlight, without a doubt, is the bell sleeves!
 If you love making a statement, this is the saree for you.
 The bright yellow and rani pink complement each other and sit in harmony.
 Since it is already a striking combination, keep the accessories minimal.
 But don’t forget to pick up that clutch!

 Buy it here (Rs 34,500) by Nikasha

 Draped pre-stitched sarees are making noise right now.
 This chanderi silk and georgette saree is a must-have in your wardrobe to make you look super glamorous for wedding functions such as a cocktail night.
 This saree comes with a beautiful embroidered peplum blouse.
 It is perfect for women who love wearing a saree but hate the discomfort that comes with it.

 Buy it here (Rs 29,850) by Neha and Tarun

 Not a usual choice of colour but we loved it.
 Teal offers the peace and tranquility of the colour blue while adding the growth aspect of green and a tinge of energy from yellow.
 The silk-blend saree is perfect for dinners, small functions or a cards nights.
 Accentuated by the silver elephant motif weave, the saree looks graceful and regal.
 Style it with chunky silver jewellery and you are good to go!